nikitavoloboev/data/focusing/rules.md

 ## Social

-- Meet new people.
-Go to seminars, talks, conferences.
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.
 - Use [same profile picture](https://avatars0.githubusercontent.com/u/6391776?v=4) & [cover photo](https://pbs.twimg.com/profile_banners/1469451499/1572262491/1500x500) across all profiles.
 Don't change it.